amirmasoudabdol/Bilbo/docs/decision-strategies.md

 	1. Performing a *selection* on the database of altered outcomes (collected during hacking workflow), **stashed results**.
 	2. Evaluating the selected outcome — from the database of altered outcomes — to make a *decision* on whether to replicate the study.
 3. **Before Submission** sequences
-	4. Evaluating the final submission, S<sub>F</sub>, to make *decision* on whether to submit the final submission to Journal.
+	4. Evaluating the final submission, S<sub>F</sub>, to make *decision* on whether to submit the final submission to the Journal.

 All possible selections and decisions steps can be found in the list below: